 They can advise you on the ideal way to deal with exchange rate costs.
 This could see you getting the ability to lock in an exchange rate for a specific time period.
 Therefore, fluctuations will not affect your payments.
 It also provides winners with more certainty when it comes to budgeting and engaging in long-term planning.

 When there is not an efficient payroll system in place, this is when mistakes are allowed to occur.
-Despite having checks in place, human error is definitely something that can be more frequent than previously thought.
+Despite having been checked in place, human error is definitely something that can be more frequent than previously thought.
 Mistakes take place even in the largest corporations if they do not have tried and tested systems in place.
 These errors can many times lead to overpayments.

 These types of mistakes can go largely unnoticed and possibly build into large sums in the long term.
 Errors could result in overpaying salaries, holiday pay, expenses, and bonuses.
 If you realize an overpaying mistake, the process to rectify this issue is usually extremely tough and cumbersome.